 Scientist, beekeeper, author, and world authority on honey bees, Professor Thomas D. Seeley, makes some very important observations with regard to the genetic adaptations of honey bee subspecies to a geographical location.
 For anyone with an interest in beekeeping, his book The Lives Of Bees is not to be missed!
 Quoted from chapter 11:

-It is of course, also worth providing early flowering plants and shrubs for bees that can also thrive in your particular region.
+It is of course, also worth providing winter flowering plants and shrubs for bees that can also thrive in your particular region.